Addis Ababa, Ethiopia

 Soon I learned that once I figured out how to get around (and how to keep my money safe), met some people, and discovered cafes and restaurants that I could call ‘my own’ – I grew comfortable with the chaos that is Addis.
 I even took pride in the fact that I knew how to navigate the city by minibuses.

-Despite some bad luck I had in Ethiopia, I can honestly say that given the opportunity, I’d go back.
+Despite some run-in with a bag slasher and other misfortunes, I can honestly say that given the opportunity, I’d go back.
 There are still parts of the country I didn’t have a chance to visit.

 Besides, how could you not like a country that lists ‘pizza’ under desserts?